 - Teach by example.
 Adults should always wear helmets when doing activities that have potential for collision.

-- Be aware that your child is more likely to wear a helmet if he or she likes the way it looks.
+- Be aware that your child is more likely to wear a helmet if they like the way it looks.

-Bike helmets save lives and prevent injuries, but in a few instances they are not appropriate:
+Bike helmets save lives and prevent injuries, but in a few situations, they are not appropriate:

 - Children should not wear helmets when they climb trees or play on playground equipment.
 A helmet may get stuck on a tree or piece of equipment and strangle a child.